Veto TypeScript SDK

 Type-safe

 Full TypeScript types.
-Wrapped tools have identical signatures.
+Wrapped tools have identical signatures to originals.

 Zero dependencies

 Local mode has no runtime dependencies.
-Cloud mode is optional.
+Cloud mode adds a single HTTP client.

 Deterministic local